 The Cambridge English: Proficiency (CPE) examination is for candidates who have an appropriate level of educational and personal maturity and can use English for study or professional purposes.
 Success at this very advanced level exam represents a significant personal achievement.

 CPE is the right exam for you if the following criteria apply to you:

 - You can use English to advise on or talk about complex or sensitive issues.

 - You can understand the finer points of documents, correspondence and reports.

 CPE has four papers – Reading and Use of English, Writing, Listening and Speaking.

 This paper is divided into four parts, with 40 questions in total.
 The length of the texts ranges from 375 to 1110 words.
 Questions focus on vocabulary collocations, idioms, complementation, phrasal verbs, semantic accuracy, content, opinion, attitude, implications, text organisation, cohesion, underlying ideas, text structure and overall meaning.

 Writing (Paper 2)

 This paper is divided into two parts, and candidates are required to complete one writing task for each part.
-Candidates have to write about 300 – 350 words for each answer on a separate answer sheet.
+Candidates have to write about 240 – 280 words for Part 1 and about 280 – 320 words for Part 2 on a separate answer sheet.